nafisahnubah/cinemate-client-side/README.md

-# CineMate - Movie Exploration Platform
+# CineMate - Movie Exploration Platform (Frontend)

 CineMate is a user-friendly application designed to streamline the process of exploring movies, viewing detailed information, and managing a personalized list of favorites.
 With its dynamic user interface and robust functionality, CineMate ensures a seamless and engaging user experience.
 This project represents the frontend of the Movie Exploration Platform.